 The only country with zero percent taxes that is not a small island but in fact a well developed economy is the United Arab Emirates.

-But let’s look at the effect of these policies.
+But what is the effect of these policies?

 The Effect Of High Corporate Taxes In The US